The Serpent Prince: Sources

-Dégh collected the tale in the 1950s from Hungarian teller Zsuzsanna Pálkó.
+Dégh collected the tale in the 1950s from Hungarian teller Zsuzsanna Pálkó (Józscfné Palkó), a member of the Székely Bukovina community who lived in Kakasd village, Tolna County.

 Summary

 Pálkó's narration begins thus: a king complains to his wife that she has not born him any child.
 The queen questions why God has not given her children, and asks for a snake son, so that they may finally have offspring.
 Just as she says it, a snake son appears.
 The king declares they must hide the animal from prying eyes, so that no one may know they have a snake son.

 They hide the animal son in a room and he grows up there.
 Years later, when he has grown very large, he begins to whistle so loud it shakes the castle.
-His mother pays him a visit to question what is the reson for the whistling.
+His mother pays him a visit to question what is the reason for the whistling.
 He explains he has come of age and desires a mate, and suggests the princess of a neighbouring kingdom shall be the perfect candidate.

 So his mother summons the princess and she comes to the castle to find out more about her prospective husband.
 The queen leads the princess into the prince's quarters.
 When she sees the giant snake, she screams and faints.
 The queen sprinkles some water on her, who comes to, and explains the prince is the snake, albeit a harmless one.
-The princess refuses to marry the snake prince and tries to escape te room, whose windows are barred with iron.
+The princess refuses to marry the snake prince and tries to escape the room, whose windows are barred with iron.
 The queen and the king lock her up with the snake prince and leave them be.

 This situation goes for a week: the princess tries to think of a way out, but everywhere she looks the windows and the doors are barred.
 She does not even touch her food, choosing to wither away slowly than marrying the snake.
 Despite his bride's grievances, the snake prince tries to convince the girl he means no harm to her.
 He then begins to crawl into their bridal bed, to the princess's horror.
 For two nights, she tries to sneak away from him, somewhat successfully.

 The third night, after a quick rest, she wakes up to a handsome man beside her.
 She wakes the man up and question his presence there: he tells her he is the snake, but wears a snakeskin at night "because he has too", since it is his "cloak".
 The princess feels more at ease and they live as husband and wife, she becoming pregnant some time later.

 Despite the revelation, the prince does not show his parents his human form, which annoys the princess.
 She visits a sorceress nearby and tells her her situation.
 The sorceress advises her to take the snakeskin and burn it in the stove.